luisalbertopm/msi-ge66-raider-rgb/README.md

 # MSI GE66 Raider RGB
-A tool to control the RGB lighting of the MSI GE66 Raider laptop.
+A tool to control the RGB lighting of the MSI GE66 Raider laptop on Arch Linux.

 ## Installation